raspberrypilearning/ambient-art/en/step_3.md

 --- task ---

-Use the tool below to make the remaining frames for your animation then add your code for the remaining frames.
+Use the tool below to make the next frame for your animation.

 <iframe src="https://trinket.io/embed/html/d017077cff?outputOnly=true" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

+--- /task ---

+--- task ---

 Add the next frame of your animation to your code, and display the frame and pause.